visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/Poincare_operator.rst

       to the toroidal-poloidal periodicity a third periodicity exists that is based on the integration time.

-    When selecting double Poincaré plot puncture points are accepted if and only if the period is within the tolerance of the period (the period is set as part of the Poincaré Pathline Options).
+    When selecting double, Poincaré plot puncture points are accepted if and only if the period is within the tolerance of the period (the period is set as part of the Poincaré Pathline Options).